 Gamification is successful because it offers direct, anticipated rewards to high performers through things like incentive pay and notoriety among peers and recognition from superiors.
 While this is easy to tie to metrics like employee productivity or on-time shipment, it becomes a little harder to quantify in the realm of quality which relies at least partially on subjective judgment.
 Good quality metrics are necessary to drive the right behaviours.
 To achieve this, assign numerical values to certain quality activities, such as assigning quality bonus points for completing tasks like the number of error-free line changeovers or an associates DPMO rate.
 Training retention, error rate reduction, and process adherence are all examples of activities that can be performed smarter — and can be added to gamification models with just a little innovation.

 Gamification vs other systems in Manufacturing?

 Gamification and brand engagement

 Manufacturing jobs have been on the decline over the past few decades.
 This puts a strain on new and existing employees, because not only are they expected to do more and put out more with fewer people to help, but they also must ensure they aren’t sacrificing an imperative part of the business: quality.
 Getting the product out the door quickly is important, yes, but it also must be undamaged and error-free.
 To avoid that gamiﬁcation adds cognitive workload to a worker already challenged by high workload demands, studies show that if workers are feeling they will become observed or controlled, gamiﬁcation might not succeed, even if requirements are met.
-In spite of these special requirements studies showed that the instructors are positive with strong interest too to add gamification to increase brand engagement.
+In spite of these special requirements, studies showed that the instructors are positive with strong interest too to add gamification to increase brand engagement.
 In manufacturing employment rights are traditionally handled with care, so changes have to be made carefully and with the right research and set-up when it comes to gamification design.